Pianist and Conductor

-Michael Kissinger has performed as a conductor and clarinetist with orchestras, jazz bands and classical chamber groups in the U.S. and Europe including such diverse ensembles as jazz legend Diane Schuur, the Preservation Hall Jazz Band, Brubeck Brothers Jazz Quartet, Oregon String Quartet, Spoleto Festival Orchestra dei Due Mondi in Spoleto, Italy, Heidelberg Opera Orchestra, Dubrovnik Symphony Orchestra, Ciompi String Quartet, Carolina String Quartet, North Carolina Symphony, Greensboro Symphony, Lansing Symphony, St. Stephen’s Chamber Orchestra, Raleigh Civic Symphony, and the New Washingtonian’s Jazz Orchestra.
-From 1989-1991 he toured and performed more than 200 concerts as a solo artist in the North Carolina Visiting Artist program.
-He founded the American Music Festival in Beaufort, North Carolina and was Artistic Director until 1992.
-He has performed on numerous recordings, including trumpeter Wynton Marsalis’s GRAMMY-nominated album, Carnival and the CBS Masterworks CD Quiet City.
+Michael has been a clarinetist and conductor with orchestras, jazz bands and classical groups in the U.S. and Europe including Jazz and Pop artists Jose Feliciano, Diane Schuur, Stanley Jordan, the Preservation Hall Jazz Band, Brubeck Brothers Jazz Quartet; and ensembles including Oregon String Quartet, Spoleto Festival Orchestra dei Due Mondi in Spoleto, Italy, Dubrovnik Symphony Orchestra, Ciompi String Quartet, Carolina String Quartet, North Carolina Symphony, Greensboro Symphony, Lansing Symphony, St. Stephen’s Chamber Orchestra, Raleigh Civic Symphony, and the New Washingtonian’s Jazz Orchestra.
+He toured for two years as North Carolina Visiting Artist and performed more than 200 concerts and educational programs throughout the state.
+He co-founded the American Music Festival in Beaufort, NC which celebrated its 30th anniversary in 2019.
+He has performed on numerous recordings, including the GRAMMY-nominated Wynton Marsalis recordings Carnival, and Quiet City.

-As Founder and Artistic Director of the Vancouver Wine & Jazz Festival, Dr. Kissinger has produced more than 50 internationally acclaimed jazz and blues concert artists including: Al Jarreau, Allen Toussaint, Arturo Sandoval, Bela Fleck, BeauSoleil, Blind Boys of Alabama, Blood, Sweat & Tears, Bo Diddley, Bob James, Booker T. Jones, Brubeck Brothers, Chick Corea, Chuck Mangione, David Benoit, David Sanborn, Diane Schuur, Dirty Dozen Brass Band, Dr. John, Eddie Palmieri, Elvin Bishop, Fabulous Thunderbirds, Four Freshmen, James Cotton, Jean-Luc Ponty, John Pizzarelli, Jose Feliciano, Judy Collins, Kenny Loggins, Los Lobos, Mavis Staples, Melissa Manchester, Nicholas Payton, Poncho Sanchez, Preservation Hall Jazz Band, Ramsey Lewis, Regina Carter, Rita Coolidge, Spanish Harlem Orchestra, Spyro Gyra, Stanley Clarke, Take 6, The 5th Dimension, The Gospel Hummingbirds, The Louis Armstrong Society Jazz Band, The Manhattan Transfer, The Rippingtons, The Temptations, The Yellowjackets, WAR, and others.
-The Vancouver Wine & Jazz Festival is “…the largest festival of its kind in the Northwest…” (KATU Channel 2, Portland, OR).
-The Festival is featured on a National Geographic Cultural Tourism map of Oregon & Washington, and has attracted more than 100,000 people from 19 states, Canada and Europe since 1998.
+Michael is the Founder and Artistic Director of the Vancouver Wine & Jazz Festival.
+Under his leadership the Festival became “…the largest festival of its kind in the Northwest…” (ABC TV, KATU 2, Portland, OR).
+The Festival has attracted more than 150,000 people from 23 states, China, Japan, Europe, and Canada since 1998.
+Michael has produced more than 250 GRAMMY-winning jazz and blues artist concerts including: Al Jarreau, Allen Toussaint, Arturo Sandoval, Bela Fleck, Blind Boys of Alabama, Blood, Sweat & Tears, Bo Diddley, Booker T. Jones, Brubeck Brothers Quartet, Chick Corea, Chuck Mangione, Coco Montoya, David Sanborn, Diane Schuur, Dirty Dozen Brass Band, Don McLean, Dr. John, Eddie Palmieri, Family Stone, Jane Monheit, Jean-Luc Ponty, John Hammond, John Pizzarelli, Jose Feliciano, Judy Collins, Kenny Loggins, Lee Ritenour, Los Lobos, Manhattan Transfer, Marcia Ball, Mavis Staples, Melissa Manchester, Nicholas Payton, Pacific Mambo Orchestra, Poncho Sanchez, Preservation Hall Jazz Band, Ramsey Lewis, Regina Carter, Rita Coolidge, Spanish Harlem Orchestra, Spyro Gyra, Stanley Clarke, Stanley Jordan, Take 6, The Louis Armstrong Society Jazz Band, The 5th Dimension, The Rippingtons, The Temptations, The Yellowjackets, Toshiko Akiyoshi, WAR and others; as well as more than 100 local and regional bands and student ensembles.